audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     clip, the newly split clip wrongly aligns with the left edge of the residual clip in the original track.

+ * Import > Audio produces no entries in File > Recent Files.

  * "Audio Cache" on the Directories tab of Preferences caches most audio data for the duration of the session, including project data and imported files.
 Enabling it could cause a crash when making long recordings or opening large files or projects.

+ * It is currently possible to attempt simultaneous imports or exports by using shortcuts (or File > New on Mac).
+Audacity is not yet capable of running these simultaneous operations safely, and attempting this may crash your project.

+ * Not all menu items are correctly enabled when the preference:
+    "Select all audio in project, if none selected" is checked.

  * A few interface elements do not change language without restart.